 The final mark is given at the end of the module, following assessment of a comprehensive portfolio of all relevant developmental and presentation work and the final proposal itself.

-Work must be carefully organized and presented to indicate the development of work and the content clearly labeled.
+Work must be carefully organised and presented to indicate the development of work and the content clearly labelled.
 Students are required to attend timetabled studio and workshop sessions.

 Airey, D. (2014) Logo Design Love: A Guide to Creating Iconic Brand Identities, New Riders